kevinschaich/mintable/README.md

 * Fork & edit the [country codes here](https://github.com/kevinschaich/mintable/blob/377257a6040ed9b6dd93d88435e53c48108b5806/src/integrations/plaid/plaidIntegration.ts#L126).
 Default support is for US banks.

+**How do I use it with Windows?**

+* Windows is not natively supported but you can try [this](https://github.com/kevinschaich/mintable/issues/125#issuecomment-1253961155).

 **It's not working!**

 - [File an issue](https://github.com/kevinschaich/mintable/issues)